ece362-purdue/proton-labs/lab7-uart/README.md

 - Copy the contents of `serbuf` into `buffer`.
 The number of characters to copy is `seridx`, which is the number of characters received so far.
     - This is only true as long as `length` is greater than or equal to `seridx`.
 If `length` is less than `seridx`, copy only `length` characters.
 However, since our `BUFSIZE` is 32, this should not be an issue.
 - Reset `seridx` to 0.
-- Return the passed argument `length`, and **not** `seridx`.
-This is because the C standard library functions expect the length of the string to be returned, not the number of characters received.
+- Return `seridx`, not `length`.
+This is because the C standard library functions expect the actual length of the string to be returned.

 #### 4.5 Test your implementation